 right along Bridge Street.
 Opposite the Bridge Inn is

-footpath and then head towards the Tesco car park
+and then head towards the car park entrance.
+Then turn

-entrance.
-Turn left going up over the bridge across
+left going up over the bridge across the river and

-the river and then take the next right into Market
+then take the next right into Market Street.
+At the

-Street.
-At the bottom of Market Street turn right into
+bottom of Market Street turn right into Main Street

-Main Street and the stadium entrance is down this road
+and the stadium entrance is down this road on the